snd-sweden/national-pid-recommendations-for-research/docs/pid-concepts/kernel-metadata.md

 Kernel metadata may consist of various information such as titles, resource types, authors, affiliations or other relationships to digital objects, phenomena or concepts.
 The possible contents of the kernel metadata depends on the scope of the PID.
 Constraints on formats and standards may apply, and the provision of certain kernel metadata may be mandatory.
 The PID system will have adopted a metadata schema providing the rules for how to create kernel metadata.

-Kernel metadata may be reused for various purposes, from simple tasks like generating references to complex operations such as creating scientific knowledge graphs.
+Kernel metadata may be reused for various purposes, from simple tasks like generating references to complex operations such as creating scientific knowledge graphs through analysis of PID interrelations.
 High quality kernel metadata is important for interoperable and reusable open research information.

 An example of a common PID system providing kernel metadata is the [DOI](../data-on-pids/doi.md) system.